FoofooTheGuy/Miichanic_Plugin/README.md

 Taiwan: SD:/luma/plugins/0004001000028700/

-- Place [Miichanic.3gx](https://github.com/FoofooTheGuy/Miichanic_Plugin/releases/latest/download/Miichanic.3gx) in that folder (E.g. SD:/luma/plugins/0004001000020700/Miichanic.3gx)
+5. Place [Miichanic.3gx](https://github.com/FoofooTheGuy/Miichanic_Plugin/releases/latest/download/Miichanic.3gx) in that folder (E.g. SD:/luma/plugins/0004001000020700/Miichanic.3gx)
-- Finally, put your SD card back into your console and open the rosalina menu (L + D-pad down + select by default) and enable the plugin loader (4th option)
+6. Put your SD card back into your console and open the rosalina menu (L + D-pad down + select by default) and enable the plugin loader (4th option)
-- Launch Mii maker, and the screen will flash a light blue color and the message "Plugin ready!" shall appear soon after.
+7. Launch Mii maker, and the screen will flash a light blue color and the message "Plugin ready!" shall appear soon after.

 Press select to open the menu.
 # Features: